O1sims/NetworkDefence/README.md

 ## 2 Compiling the article

-The latest PDF should have already been compiled and uploaded to the repository.
+The latest PDF should have already been compiled and uploaded to the repository [here](/NetworkDefence.pdf).
 If the latest PDF has not been compiled, or to make changes and compile yourself, you must have a LaTeX executable installed on your system.

 * For Windows I suggest using [MiKTex](http://miktex.org/download),
 * For Mac OSX I suggest using [MacTeX](https://tug.org/mactex/), and